0llyD3vX/OsuCursorDanceV1/README.md

 Advanced relax/assist bot for osu!lazer on Windows.
 Features predictive movement, stream detection, a dynamic arc system, and configurable click jitter for human-like patterns.

+## IMPORTANT NOTE:
+Leave CURSOR_SENS at value 1, i will remove this as an option in futuure updates but for now it is broken, the script will work no matter what sensitivity your playing at, have fun. :)

 ---

 ## Showcase (v0.1.0)